-4. Mentally III Commitments
+- IV.
+Mentally III Commitments

-A. Emergency Commitments (W&I 5150)
+- A. Emergency Commitments (W&I 5150(a))

-- 1. Detention can only be justified when it is necessary to prevent injury to himself or others or the subject is so gravely disabled as to be a danger to themselves or others.
-In all W&I 5150 commitment cases, the detention must be supported by mental illness. - a.
-Attempts suicide (high risk factors or has a plan) - b.
-Information from subject's psychiatrist, family member or significant other. - c.
-Escapees from mental institutions. - d.
-Crimes of violence. - e.
+- 1. Detention can only be justified when it is necessary to prevent injury to himself or others, or the subject is so gravely disabled that they are unable to care for themselves.
+In all W&I 5150 commitment cases, the detention must be supported by mental illness.

+- a.
+Attempts suicide (high risk factors or has a plan).

+- b.
+Information from the subject's psychiatrist, family member, significant other or Mental Health Conservator.

+- c.
+Escapees from mental institutions.

+- d.
+Crimes of violence.

+- e.
 Other situations where the deputy has reasonable cause to believe the person is mentally ill and unable to be controlled.

+- B. Emergency Commitments (W&I 5150(b))